yonasG/Hello-World/README.md

 # Hello-World
-This is my first repository
+First repository

-This is tthe edited version of Hello-world
+This is the edited version of Hello-world
 How will this file be distingushed from the master?